Codral Cold and Flu + Cough Day and Night Side Effects

 7. Stubb S, Reitamo S "Fixed-drug eruption due to dextromethorphan ."
 Arch Dermatol 126 (1990): 970-1

-Not all side effects for Codral Cold and Flu + Cough Day and Night may be reported.
-You should always consult a doctor or healthcare professional for medical advice.
-Side effects can be reported to the FDA here.
+Some side effects of Codral Cold and Flu + Cough Day and Night may not be reported.
+Always consult your doctor or healthcare specialist for medical advice.
+You may also report side effects to the FDA.

 More about Codral Cold and Flu + Cough Day and Night (acetaminophen / chlorpheniramine / dextromethorphan / phenylephrine)